 Through the assistance of MASS-SPECC, an automated package of the financial recording through micro-banker system was established.

 The MSU-IIT NMPC for the first time hired a full-time General Manager in the person of Engr.
 Deal Noel D. Benegrado.

 Identified as one of the 10 Co-ops in Mindanao for the Socio-Economic Development through Cooperatives in the Philippines (SEDCOP) Project of MASS-SPECC and NATCCO.
 The Project envisioned to set standards that are internationally acceptable.

-On its Mid-year GA, the general membership amended the by-laws to shift from closed-type to open type cooperative and accepting members outside of MSU-IIT and the Co-op was renamed MSU-IIT Multi-Purpose Cooperative (MSU-IIT MPC).
+On its Mid-year GA, the general membership amended the by-laws to shift from closed-type to open type cooperative and accepting members outside of MSU-IIT and the Co-op was renamed MSU-IIT Multi-Purpose Cooperative (MSU-IIT NMPC).

 Attained as a century asset cooperative status at the close of December 30, 2002 and listed as the No.49 cooperative in the Philippines with century assets.

 Likewise, the Grade School program was further upgraded into Cooperative Academy by offering First Year High School classes.

 Celebrated its Silver Anniversary.
 It also opened its first branch at Pala-o, Quezon Avenue Extension, Iligan City on February 18, 2003 to cater to the downtown members.
 Hon.
 Franklin M. Quijano led the ribbon cutting ceremony.